The best motorcycle gloves

 We’ve covered every feature that will provide significantly more protection when the unfortunate event of falling off your bike occurs.

 Poorly stitched gloves that use only exterior stitching can be a serious risk in high speed crashes.
-The road’s surface could wear through the external stitching and they could potentially come apart mid crash.
+The road’s surface could wear through the external stitching and they could come apart mid crash.

 Double layer impact protection

-In the unfortunate event that your gloves burst open you can expect the sliding to do the real damage.
+In the unfortunate event that your gloves burst open, you can expect the sliding to do the real damage.
 Double layers will simply help protect your hands in that initial impact.

 Pre Curved Construction

-If you’re only wearing your gloves for riding and nothing else, a pre curved construction is convenient and will make your rides that little bit more comfortable.
+If you’re only wearing your gloves for riding and nothing else, a pre-curved construction is convenient and will make your rides that little bit more comfortable.

-There are two major benefits to palm sliders, firstly when you come off your bike you’ll instinctively put your hands in front of you to break your fall.
-When your hands hit the ground you’ll want them to slide.
+There are two major benefits to palm sliders.
+Firstly when you come off your bike, you’ll instinctively put your hands in front of you to break your fall.
+When your hands hit the ground, you’ll want them to slide.

-As we mentioned earlier you don’t want to be damaging your wrist, palm sliders are a great step to prevent wrist injuries but it’s not the only option you have.
-This will come down to personal preference but gauntlets provide by far the best wrist protection, better than street gloves and obviously better than short cuffs.
+As we mentioned earlier, you don’t want to be damaging your wrist, palm sliders are a great step to prevent wrist injuries, but it’s not the only option you have.
+This will come down to personal preference, but gauntlets provide by far the best wrist protection, better than street gloves and obviously better than short cuffs.

-Racing gloves are the most expensive options and you won’t want to risk the bottom of the barrel when riding at high speeds.
+Racing gloves are the most expensive option, and you won’t want to risk the bottom of the barrel when riding at high speeds.
 We recommend nothing less than $200 for racing gloves, ideally at least $300.

-Most of the best motorcycle glove buying guides
+The best motorcycle glove buying guides

 Every rider is unique and faces a unique set of circumstances and conditions.
 We can’t cover it all in one article so we’ve written a wide variety of buying guides on motorcycle gloves.
 Take a look and see if there’s any glove articles that suit your individual circumstancees.